-Uplizna (inebilizumab-cdon) was developed by Viela Bio as a treatment for people with neuromyelitis optica spectrum disorder (NMOSD).
+Uplizna (inebilizumab-cdon) was developed by Viela Bio (now part of Horizon Therapeutics) as a treatment for people with neuromyelitis optica spectrum disorder (NMOSD).
 The therapy is designed to lower the risk of relapse among patients following an NMOSD autoimmune attack, which typically affects the optic nerves and spinal cord.

 The U.S. Food and Drug Administration (FDA) approved Uplizna in June 2020 for adults with NMOSD who test positive for aquaporin-4 water channel autoantibodies (AQP4-IgG).
 Patients receive Uplizna as an intravenous (IV; into-the-vein) infusion twice a year.

 How does Uplizna work?

 NMOSD is an autoimmune disorder in which the body mistakenly attacks its own cells.
 The majority of patients with NMOSD have high levels of antibodies that target glial cells — cells that support the nervous system.